maik5h/UDShaper/src/performance/performance.md

 ### The `ShapeEditor::forward` method
 The plugin performance mainly depends on the performance of `ShapeEditor::forward`.
 This method evaluates a function designed by the user on a visual graph editor.
 It must be called at least twice per sample to evaluate the shaping functions.
 Each connected LFO adds one call per sample.\
 The ShapeEditor function is broken down into curve segments seperated by *points*, between which the function is interpolated.
 The first thing to do when evaluating this function is to find the segment that corresponds to the input.
 The interpolation in this segment can be evaluated afterwards.
 Therefore the computational cost is dependent on the number of segments in the curve.
-This dependency is discussed here.
+This dependency is discussed here.\
+\
+To make UDShaper stand out as a plugin, I wanted to make it possible to modulate the position of points over time.
+This does also involve changing their x-position over time, which makes the search for the correct curve segment more challenging.

 ### Performance measurements
 To measure the performance, I called the forward method with the input 1 and averaged the processing time over 10000 calls.
 I repeated this measurement with 1 to 100 segments in the curve.\
-The measurements were done on my personal machine with a 12th Gen Intel(R) Core(TM) i5-12500H (2.50 GHz).
-This processor is probably far below the standard of professional producers.
+The measurements were done on my personal machine.
+Aparently DAWs do not parallelize individual plugin instances, so the metrics discussed here are not effected by the number of cores, but rather the clock speed of the CPU.
+The clock speed used to measure the following data is 2.5 GHz.

 ### Performance evaluation
 To assess the performance I give two numbers:\
 Firstly the computation time in $\mu s$, which is simply the average time to process `ShapeEditor::forward(1.)`.\
 Secondly I give the 'CPU load', which is equal to the CPU load displayed in FL Studio.
 Audio is processed in buffers of typically a few hundred audio samples.
 To run in real time, each buffer has only a limited amount of time to be processed.
 If this time is exceeded, the host tries to play audio faster than it can be processed and audible bugs and disruptions occur.
-The CPU load gives the percentage of how much of the availabale time per buffer is used.\
+The CPU load gives the percentage of how much of the availabale time per buffer is used.
-\
-Since DAWs do aparently not parallelize individual plugin instances, these metrics do not depend on the number of cores, but only on the clock speed.

 ## Debug vs. release build